M. S. Balakrishnan: Early life and career

-After taking his M.Sc. degree, he joined the Department of Information and Broadcasting, Government of India as a sub-editor.
-Soon the academically bent Balakrishnan left this job and took up a research fellowship at the Agricultural College and Research Institute, Coimbatore.
-After the expiry of this fellowship, he worked for sometime as an phycologist in the Government of Madras, and after a short time moved to the central Rice Research Institute, Cuttack, Orissa where he worked as a research assistant in mycology.
-In 1950, he joined a scheme on Fungal Antibiotics at the R.G.
-Kar Medical College, Calcutta as a mycologist under the Late Professor S.R.
-Bose.
-He completed this assignment in June 1953.
+After this, he joined the Department of Information and Broadcasting from the Government of India as a sub-editor.
+Following this he took up a research fellowship at the Agricultural College and Research Institute, Coimbatore.
+He then worked as a phycologist in the Government of Madras, and after a short time moved to the central Rice Research Institute, Cuttack, Orissa where he worked as a research assistant in mycology.
+From 1950 to 1953, he worked as a mycologist under S.R.
+Bose researching fungal antibiotics at the R.G.
+Kar Medical College, Calcutta.